Awaiting image

-Hi, my name is Fehmida Nurgat and I am the Inclusion Leader.
+Hi, my name is Debbie Cook and I am the Inclusion Leader.

 It is my role to ensure that the day to day management of children with SEND (Special, Educational, Needs and Disability) and LAC (Looked after Children) is effective and adequate support is given in order to overcome their barriers to learning.
 Provision for each child is individual depending upon their needs.
 This may include an appropriate intervention with the aim of closing or bridging gaps in their learning or a specific resource they may require to access learning.
 Advice is sought for children with complex needs from external agencies if required.
 I work closely with a range of external agencies and ensure advice is implemented to best support pupils; these include: SEMH (Social Emotional and Mental Health Team), LCI (Learning, Communication and Interaction Team), Early Years Support Team, Autism Support, Visual Impairment Team, Hearing Impairment Team, Speech and Language, Health professionals and ADHD solutions who offer further support in each given area.

 If you have any concerns regarding your child, please feel free to contact the school office on 0116 2330666 or come in to make an appointment.
-I am available Wednesday morning, all day Thursday and all day Friday.
+I am available Monday, Tuesday and Wednesday.
 If I am unavailable, I will endeavour to be in touch as soon as possible.

 My role is to ensure that all children who attend Knighton Mead feel happy and safe.
 Some children experience problems or difficulties which may have an impact on their learning and my aim is to provide these children with support to overcome these barriers.
 This support could be through working 1-1 with a child on a specific need, through being a listening ear if a child needs to offload or share any concerns, or a long-term development group where issues/concerns are supported by a more in-depth intervention.

-I offer support covering a wide range of issues including: anger management, improving self-confidence, self-esteem and bereavement, as well as working with children identified with specific social, emotional and mental health difficulties.
-As the Inclusion Base Lead, I also run the school’s Nurture Group, ‘The Space.
-The Space focuses on small group work and focuses on the nurturing principles.
-Other small group work that I do focuses around communication, friendships and being a good role model.
+I offer support covering a wide range of issues including mental health support, trauma, attachment, anger management, improving self-confidence, self-esteem and bereavement, as well as working with children identified with specific social, emotional and mental health difficulties.
+As the Pastoral Support Lead, I also offer sibling group work, other small group work that I do focuses on communication, friendships and being a good role model.

 If you feel your child may benefit from working with me, or you have any further questions, I am available every day.
 Alternatively, please contact the office on 0116 233 0666, or mention it to your child’s teacher, who will let me know.